UTILITY WORKERS NEVER ASK TO COME INTO YOUR HOUSE!

 Annual Smoke Testing for Wastewater Pipes

-The Water Utilities department conducts leak detection tests on the pipes of our sanitary sewer system every year during the months of July, August and September.
+The Water Utilities department conducts annual leak detection tests on the pipes of our sanitary sewer system during the months of July, August and September.
 The tests are performed by the department’s Inflow & Infiltration section by pumping a special non-toxic, non-staining smoke into the sewer lines a section at a time.
 If there is a crack or break anywhere in the pipeline, the smoke will rise to the surface and the crew can visually see the exact location where repairs are needed.

 Water from rain events or even naturally occurring ground water can seep into pipes that are broken or cracked which adds to the flow of water going to the wastewater treatment plant.
 More flow means increased processing costs.
 Keeping this water out of our pipelines saves money and prevents unnecessary high flows through the equipment at the plant.

 The smoke is created using a mineral oil base that does not cause harm to humans or animals.
 It won’t leave a residue even if it gets into a resident’s house.
 This test can be helpful for a resident as the smoke may come through if there is a plumbing problem in the house.
 Smoke will come up in weak spots (plumbing issues) even if the P-trap is full.
 For seldom used drains or P-traps (10 days or more), the water has probably evaporated and it is recommended that residents put about a cup of water down the drain to fill the P-trap so smoke does not come into the house.

 Note: This article will remain active throughout the year.
 Updates regarding annual testing area and map will be posted each June.